-As an interior designer, I keep getting questions and inquiries for tips to improve a space, especially from people around me or who I visit for the first time.
+As an interior designer and a former advisor at Jackson Contracting, Inc, I keep getting questions and inquiries for tips to improve a space, especially from people around me or who I visit for the first time.
 In many cases it puts me in an awkward position, they would be asking me about their curtain fabric, while their issues are at a much larger scale.
 Their curtain would be the least of their problems.

 People should understand the designing your space is not just choosing nice furniture or fabric, its working on the vibe of the area. if you have issues in your life it will reflect in the space you live or work in and vice versa, its just how the universe works.
 From personal experience as well as experience with my clients, you are the one who creates the energy around you.

 When I speak about energy, some people give me the look, “yeah just tell me if the colors match”, but energy is in everything around us whether we like it or not.
 To simplify, “sound” is energy, we all learned that in physics at school, yet we don’t see it.
 That’s how everything else affects us.

 What the Chinese have known for thousands of years, has only reached the Western World recently.
 The study of the effect energy has on our behavior and surroundings and the other way around.
 This study is known as Feng Shui.
 Feng Shui is no secret anymore, although 12 years ago when I first came across a Feng Shui book and read it, it was considered something very new and difficult to comprehend or explain.
 But through daily practices and numerous readings, I found that Feng Shui is actually more common sense than a complex study.